BjornFJohansson/pydna/README.md

 metabolic pathways, are often difficult to **properly** document as is evident from the state of such documentation in the scientific literature.

-The Pydna python package provide a human-readable formal description of cloning and genetic assembly strategies in Python :snake: which also allows for simulation and verification.
+The pydna python package provide a human-readable formal description of cloning and genetic assembly strategies in Python :snake: which also allows for simulation and verification.

 Pydna can be though of as executable documentation for molecular biology.

 A cloning strategy expressed in pydna is **complete**, **unambiguous** and **stable**.

 Pydna provides simulation of: